The Signs and Symptoms of Estrogen Dominance in Menopause: How to Fix Them

-Estrogen dominance has been linked to estrogen-dependent cancers such as breast cancer in postmenopausal women.
+This imbalance has been linked to estrogen-dependent cancers such as breast cancer in postmenopausal women.
 It’s also linked to estrogen-dependent conditions like endometriosis, uterine fibroids and polycystic ovary syndrome which can be very difficult to treat.

-Reduce estrogen levels as much as possible using the tips above.
+Reduce estrogen as much as possible using the tips above.
 It may take a while but by being proactive eventually estrogen levels will improve.